WICG/attribution-reporting-api/README.md

 This goal is purely for ergonomics.
 It shouldn’t change the underlying privacy properties of the API assuming publishers / advertisers would forward reports to their ad tech companies anyway on the server-side.

 Of course, it should not be possible for untrusted third parties to receive conversion reports without publisher / advertiser permission.
+This could potentially be addressed via a [Feature Policy](https://w3c.github.io/webappsec-feature-policy/) delegation of permission.

 Open problems / Edge cases
 --------------------------